 What is Closed loop: Closed loop color is essentially an on-press feedback system that scans and measures the color bar on the moving paper (web or sheetfed)-- while the press is in operation -- and then feeds this information back to the press console to make automatic adjustments to achieve Targets.

-Why is this important?
 Hitting offset lithographic color targets isn’t always fast or easy.
 The manual process of measuring color bars and making ink key adjustments takes time and opens the door to operator error.
 Meanwhile, the press is running (and wasting) paper and ink.
 To achieve accurate and repeatable color, printers need to convert their printing operation to an efficient manufacturing process and drive efficiencies in all phases of their operation.

 Closed-loop automates the process by capturing spectral data directly from the press sheet and automatically updating the ink keys.
 It cuts down on paper and ink expenses that accumulate when you’re not getting up to color quickly, makes short runs more profitable, and minimizes operator intervention.
 It’s so much faster and more accurate than a traditional workflow that it pays for itself almost immediately.